mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/intro.rst

     # Initialize a dynamic CUDA floating point array with some values
     x = Float([1, 2, 3])

-    # Tell Enoki that we'll later be interested in gradients of
+    # Tell Dr.Jit that we'll later be interested in gradients of
     # an as-of-yet unspecified objective function with respect to 'x'
     ek.enable_grad(x)